How do investors evaluate liquidity risk in private markets?

 Key Considerations Unique to Each Asset Class

-Managing Liquidity Across the Entire Portfolio
+Overseeing Liquidity Throughout the Full Portfolio

 Diversifying across different vintage years, strategies, and managers can stabilize cash flows while lowering concentration risk, gradually shaping a more consistent liquidity profile even when the asset base remains illiquid.